-Images require a little special care on responsive websites.
-This lesson will present a few of the issues that arise when working with responsive images, and the options you have when dealing with them.
+Images require special care on responsive websites.
+This lesson presents a few issues that arise when working with responsive images and the options you have when dealing with them.

-The most basic problem that you are going to face when working with responsive images is the aspect-ratio, or the relationship between width and height.
-If you shrink the width of an image on smaller screens, and do not also manipulate the height the image will appear distorted!
+The most basic problem you are going to face when working with responsive images is the aspect ratio or the relationship between width and height.
+If you shrink the width of an image on smaller screens and do not manipulate the height, the image will appear distorted!

 The solution to this issue is incredibly easy, and we’ve already mentioned it in an earlier lesson: simply don’t define both a width and a height.
 If an image is given a flexible width, and the height is set to